jundalisay/superb/content/en/research/mohammad/quran/sura-047a.md

 ter guidance has become clear to them—they will not hurt Allah in the least, but He will nullify their deeds.
-33. O you who believe!
-Obey Allah, and obey the Messenger, and do not let your deeds go to waste.
+33. Muslims,  Obey Allah, and obey the Messenger, and do not let your deeds go to waste.
 34. Those who disbelieve, and hinder from Al-